vlanzarobles/311-service-requests-dashboard/README.md

 **Notes on large files**

-Since the shapefiles and the 311 Service Requests dataset are very large, I have not committed them to Github in order to avoid commit problems.
-These datasets have been added to the gitignore file so that they will not appear on GitHub.
-Instead, they can be found in Google Drive: https://drive.google.com/drive/u/0/folders/1-ssAE_1ZNdEvqF_J8NiQ7CJmFHoK1URR
+The shapefiles and the 311 Service Requests dataset are very large, I have committed them to Github and also to Google Drive: https://drive.google.com/drive/u/0/folders/1-ssAE_1ZNdEvqF_J8NiQ7CJmFHoK1URR

 **Link to Shiny app**